Merlin-class packet boat: Design and specifications

 The first two vessels were laid down in April and May 1838 with the third vessel laid down in June 1839.
-The first two were launched in the fall of 1838 with the last vessel launched in 1840.
+The first two were launched in autumn 1838 with the last vessel launched in 1840.
 The ships had a length at the gun deck of 175 ft 0 in with a keel length of 153 ft 6 in reported for tonnage.
 They had a maximum beam of 33 ft 2 in and 33 ft 0 in reported for the tonnage calculation.
 Their depth of hold was 16 ft 5 in.
 The ships' tonnage calculation was 889 14/94 tons burthen.

 Their machinery was supplied by Fawcett, Preston & Company of Liverpool.
 They had a pair rectangular fire tube boilers install.
 They had a pair of vertical single expansion (VSE) steam engines, rated at 312 nominal horsepower, that drove their paddlewheels.
 The vessels had a very light armament of two 6-pounder carronades mounted.

 All vessels were completed at an average cost of £35,276.